The-Church-of-Sigma/Sigmapedia/docs/index.md

 This is a wiki on all of our W ∑ beliefs.
 The Church of Sigma highly suggests reading through a few important articles in this wiki to better understand the world of Sigmism.
 We hope you enjoy.

-For the full list of articles, check out the sidebar.
-Or for some of the most important interesting articles, see the list below.
+For the full list of articles, check out the category tabs at the top.
+From there, all articles in that category can be found in the sidebar.
+Or, for some of the most important interesting articles, see the list below.

 ## Key articles